-The terms "judge" and "judgment" often refer to making a decision about whether something is morally right or wrong.
+The terms "judge" and "judgment" often refer to making a decision about whether or not something is good, wise, or right.

 - The "judgment of God" often refers to his decision to condemn something or someone as sinful. - God's judgment usually includes punishing people for their sin. - The term "judge" can also mean "condemn."
 God instructs his people not to judge each other in this way. - Another meaning is "arbitrate between" or "judge between," as in deciding which person is right in a dispute between them. - In some contexts, God's "judgments" are what he has decided is right and just.
 They are similar to his decrees, laws, or precepts. - "Judgment" can refer to wise decision-making ability.
 A person who lacks "judgment" does not have the wisdom to make wise decisions.